WALDOCOIN69/waldocoin/waldocoin-backend/docs/NFT_UTILITIES_README.md

 ---

-## 💰 Revenue-Share Pool
+## 💰 Discretionary Ecosystem Allocation Pool

 ### How It Works

-1. **Funding Sources**
+**IMPORTANT:** Allocations are discretionary, variable, non-guaranteed, and do not represent revenue sharing, profit participation, or investment returns.
+NFT ownership does not create a partnership or financial claim.

-	   - 10% of all platform fees (claim fees, staking rewards, battle fees)
+1. **Pool Funding**
-	   - 2% of secondary NFT sales (royalties)
+   - Discretionary portion of platform fees (variable)
    - 0.25% of all fees are burned as a deflationary mechanism

-2. **Monthly Distribution**
+2. **Periodic Distribution**
-   - Snapshot taken on 1st of each month
+   - Distribution based on platform conditions
-   - Pro-rata distribution based on tier shares
+   - Pro-rata allocation based on tier priority
-   - Automatic WALDO airdrop to wallets
+   - Allocations may change or be discontinued at any time

 3. **Example**
    ```